 Digital transformation is one of the hot topics of the day.
-With the global pandemic the ability to utilize digital technology to support customers is more top of mind than ever.
-It is important that we not lose site of the customer as we focus on the technology that is available to us.
+With the global pandemic, the ability to utilize digital technology to support customers is more top of mind than ever.
+It is important that we not lose sight of the customer as we focus on the technology that is available to us.
 Business processes and your organization are as important to digital transformation as the technology that is implemented.

 We do not want to automate a bad process.
 When considering a process for automation we need to consider if that process is a good candidate for automation.
 Some of the questions to consider are:

-- Is the process largely rule based and are these rules clearly defined?
+- Is the process largely rule-based and are these rules clearly defined?

-- Is it a high volume process?
+- Is it a high-volume process?

 - Is the process regularly repeated?